storageos/storageos.github.io/_docs/concepts/pools.md

 Node storage can be allocated to a specific pool using Node selectors.
 Pool node selectors look for labels on host nodes and will aggregate storage from nodes whose labels match into the specific pool.

+Pools can have labels applied to them such as `storageos.com/overcommit` which allows the pool to have it's storage [overcommited]({% link _docs/reference/labels.md %})